 Virtual Listening Matters, Too

-These days, we all do a lot of our communicating via email or text.
+These days, we all do a lot of our communicating via email, text, or video.
 Your “listening” skills come in to play here, too.
 Even when you’re rushed to give a written reply, take a breath.
-Read the entire message and respond with focus and intention.
+Review the entire message and respond with focus and intention.